Shruti1609/Rule-Engine/README.md

        python main.py

-   Enter this command to run the rule engine
+   Enter this command on a new terminal with the previous instance running to run the rule engine

       ```bash
       python ui.py